schollz/mx.synths/README.md

     // <yoursynth>

     // (optional but recommended) map the mods to something/
-    // mods always are limited to [-1,1] pw=LinLin.kr(mod1,-1,1,0.2,0.8);
+    // mods always sent as [-1,1] so they need to be mapped: pw=LinLin.kr(mod1,-1,1,0.2,0.8);

     // make some sound